 Alleghany Highlands Blueway Water trail featuring Lake Moomaw, Douthat Lake, the Cowpasture River, and the Jackson River.

-Goshen Pass was formed over millions of years by the tenacious power of the Maury River.
-The deep gorge and thick forests give the area a dramatic and rugged beauty.
+Goshen Pass / Upper Maury River The Maury River flows the entire length of Rockbridge County, VA, from Goshen to Glasgow.
+Goshen Pass, between Goshen and Rockbridge Baths, is located approximately 16 miles northwest of Lexington, and can be reached by VA Route 39, a Scenic Byway that parallels the river.
+The Pass was formed over millions of years by the river’s tenacious power.
+A deep gorge and thick forests give the area a dramatic and rugged beauty.
 You really have to see it for yourself!
 You’ll find a stunning overlook, a swinging bridge, hiking trails, rare plants, and a family-friendly picnic area.
-Goshen Pass is home to some of Virginia’s most impressive whitewater including two Class IV rapids called Corner Rapid and Devil’s Kitchen.
-Goshen Pass is located approximately 16 miles northwest of Lexington, VA in Rockbridge County and can be accessed by State Route 39, which runs parallel to the Maury River.
+Goshen Pass is also home to some of Virginia’s most impressive whitewater including two Class IV rapids, Corner Rapid and Devil’s Kitchen.
+This first stretch of whitewater can be a wild ride and is only suitable for highly experienced paddlers.